bpmnServer/bpmn-server/docs/scripting.md

 | assign   |   invoked after `assign` command is issued |
 | validate  |invoked after `assign` or `invoke`  command is issued|

-## Scripts Scope and variables
+## Item Scripts Scope and variables
-Both Expressions and Listeners above have the following variables
+Items Expressions and Listeners have the following variables

 | Variable        |       Description        |
 |-------------  |-------------   |